How & where to buy MonaCoin (MONA) online

 Step 4.
 (Optional) Get a suitable walletCopy link to section

 If you want to trade MonaCoin, skip to the next section.
 However, if you want to buy MONA and hold it for the long term because you believe it will increase in value, you may want to consider opening a wallet.
 These are storage facilities that come in software and hardware formats, and they help protect your funds from nefarious behaviour like online theft.
 Here are a few of our favourite options:

 - CoolWallet: With CoolWallet, your coins are store offline, protecting them completely from digital threats.
 However, you can also conveniently access your funds through a connected mobile app.
-Join CoolWallet now >
+Sign up with Coolwallet >

 - Freewallet: Freewallet is exactly what it sounds like: a free crypto wallet that has established itself as one of the most popular choices for crypto investors of all ages and experience levels.
-Open a Freewallet today >
+Join Freewallet today >

 If you want to trade a cryptocurrency like MONA, using a broker is the best move because they are a form of service that allows you to open and close trades quickly and affordably.